amuller9/Rolex_Project2/README.md

 ## Methodology

-O. Introduction to the Kaggle competition
+O. Introduction to Kaggle's competition

 I. Libraries used